 During our vacations in Cancun, we have discovered tips, tricks and warnings to be aware of so that you can save a few pesos and thoroughly enjoy your stay.
+We have been several times over the years and learn a little bit more each time we travel to Cancun.

 9. Math, anyone?
 Pesos are the cash in Cancun.
 Convert some dollars before you head to Mexico or be prepared to get cash out of an ATM or exchange money at your resort.
 The conversion rate is about pesos per U.S. dollar (as of 2020).
 So, you are going to need to get your mind ready to do the math for how much that meal or sun dress or sombrero costs in greenbacks, and it helps to be able to figure the proper amount to tip your servers, as well.